nicosvg/slides/Hexagonal Architecture/slides.md

 ## Goal: refactor the code so that it is more...

 - Testable: we can write unit tests (see definition next slide)
-  - Code that talks to external systems must be clearly separated
 - Flexible:
   - It should not cost a lot to change when requirements change.
-  - Business logic must not depende on low-level APIs
+  - Business logic must not depend on low-level APIs
 - Well-designed: separate clearly the business logic from the infrastructure.

 ---